-The annual accounts of Banco de España, as established in Article 29.1 of its Internal Regulations, approved by the Resolution of its Governing Council on 28 March 2000 (Official State Gazette of 6 April), include the balance sheet, profit and loss statement, and an Explanatory Memorandum.
-These statements are drafted according to the internal regulations and accounting principles of Banco de España.
-These regulations and principles are based on the accounting regulations established for national central banks (NCB) in the European System of Central Banks (ESCB)1, in accordance with Article 26.4 of the ESCB Statutes, on the standardisation of accounting procedures and information on the operations of the NCBs.
-In cases not governed by the accounting regulations of the Eurosystem, Banco de España applies its own internal regulations, based on general accounting standards, adapted to the special characteristics of the operations and functions of a central bank.
+As established in Article 29(1) of its Internal Rules, which were approved by the Resolution of its Governing Council on 28 March 2000 (Official State Gazette of 6 April), the annual accounts of the Banco de España comprise the balance sheet, profit and loss account and explanatory notes.
+These accounts are drawn up in accordance with the internal accounting standards and principles of the Banco de España, which are based on the accounting regulations established for national central banks (NCBs) in the European System of Central Banks (ESCB), in accordance with Article 26(4) of the Statute of the ESCB on standardising the accounting and reporting of the operations of the NCBs.
+In cases not governed by Eurosystem accounting standards, the Banco de España applies its own internal regulations, based on generally accepted accounting principles, adapted to the special characteristics of the operations and functions of a central bank.

 In accordance with Articles 29 and 32 of its Internal Rules, the annual accounts of the Banco de España have been audited by the Internal Audit Department, and analysed and examined by the Audit Committee appointed for this purpose by the Bank's Governing Council.
 These accounts have also been audited by independent external auditors, as established in Article 29 of the Internal Rules and Article 27 of the Statute of the ESCB.